Special Assistant to the President for Diversity and Inclusion

 In 2003-2004, President Hansen convened the Ad Hoc Committee on Diversity and Academic Excellence, which created a professional development seminar on Stereotype Threat.
 Based on the work undertaken in that seminar, the Special Assistant to the President for Diversity position was created.

-Heather Lindkvist, Lecturer in Anthropology, is the college’s current Special Assistant to the President and Acting Director for the Office of Equity and Diversity Resources.
+Heather Lindkvist, Lecturer in Anthropology, served as Special Assistant to the President from 2011-2013 and Acting Director for the Office of Equity and Diversity.